Gun Laws, Loopholes, and Violence

-In 1993, the Brady Bill was signed by President Clinton to implement the national system of Brady Background Checks on gun sales.
-Since the law was enacted in 1994, over 300 million background checks have taken place, and approximately 4 million firearm sales to prohibited gun purchasers have been stopped.
-Countless lives have been saved by this system.
+In 1993, President Clinton signed the Brady Bill, which implemented the national system of Brady Background Checks on gun sales.
+Since enacted in 1994, there have been over 300 million Brady Background Checks, stopping approximately 4 million firearm sales to prohibited gun purchasers.
+Brady Background Checks have saved countless lives.

 But as effective as the original Brady Bill has proven to be, there are still several loopholes.
 Because of gun shows, private sales, and online sales, one in five gun sales today are conducted without a background check.
 As a result, guns often fall into the wrong hands.
 Yet, more than 90 percent of Americans agree that anyone who buys a gun — no matter where or how — should go through a Brady Background Check.
 The will is there—and we will make a way.

 Second, we must close the gun show loophole.
-Gun shows are public events where guns are sold at community venues like fairgrounds or civic centers.
-The “gun show loophole” refers to the fact that in many states, private sellers aren't required to perform background checks on gun purchasers, so those sales are unregulated unless state law steps in to fill the gap.
+Gun shows are public events where vendors, licensed and unlicensed alike, sell guns at community venues such as fairgrounds or civic centers.
+The “gun show loophole” refers to the fact that federal law does not require unlicensed private sellers to perform background checks on gun purchasers, so those sales are unregulated unless state law steps in to fill the gap.
 The existence of this loophole increases the likelihood of guns getting into the hands of those who otherwise wouldn’t pass a Brady Background Check.
 The 117th Congress is working to close these loopholes through the introduction of H.R.
 8: The Bipartisan Background Checks Act.